mtntruong/AGTC/README.md

 - The variable `omega` is binary, since it's a mask indicating observed entries.
 - The number of channels (103 in this example) is hard-coded in `main_net.py`.

 I will try to improve the readability and quality of this repository over time.
 I have been a bit busy recently due to company work.
-The training/testing scripts of AGTC is similar to those of [LRT-HDR](https://github.com/mtntruong/LRT-HDR).
+The training/testing scripts of AGTC are similar to those of [LRT-HDR](https://github.com/mtntruong/LRT-HDR).
 You may have a look at them in the meantime.

 ## Preparation
-Please use `env.yml` to create an environment in [Anaconda](https://www.anaconda.com)
+Please use `env.yml` to create an environment with [Anaconda](https://www.anaconda.com)
 ```
 conda env create -f env.yml
 ```